raspberrypilearning/robot-antenna/README.md

 ### Software

-As well as an SD card loaded with Raspbian you'll need:
+As well as an SD card loaded with Raspbian Wheezy you'll need:

 - ScratchGPIO

+An SD card loaded with Raspbian Jessie will not require any additional software.

 ### Extras